newsdev/ai2html/README.md

 # NGM-ai2html

-This is a fork of the NYTimes ai2html.
+This is a fork of the NYTimes' ai2html.

-This works nicely with the [NG-ai2html-server](https://github.com/natgeo/ngm-ai2html-server)
+This works nicely with the [ngm-ai2html-server](https://github.com/natgeo/ngm-ai2html-server) to provide local AEM previews.

+### Enhancements

+- Generates font-face definitions for map fonts, supports Verlag and Neue Haas
+- Generates font-smoothing css
+- Classes more tightly namespaced with "NGAI-"
+- Letter tracking within the browser more closely matches Illustrator
+- Leading uses ems instead of px

 ---